Welcome to Southern Savers, where finding deals and steals is simple and rewarding!

 Vacation Rentals vs. Hotels

 Vacation rentals are usually cheaper to rent per night than a hotel, while providing more space and amenities that save you money.
 You have room for large families or multiple families to rent, as many rentals have several bedrooms.
-This is also great if you are traveling with a baby and need a closeable room to put them in (vs. trying to have them sleep in a hotel bathroom so you don’t have to go to bed at 7:00).
+This is also great if you are traveling with a baby and need a separate room to put them in (vs. trying to have them sleep in a hotel bathroom so you don’t have to go to bed at 7:00).

 Don’t Blow Your Budget With Fees

-More popular areas have more expensive rentals and it might be harder to negotiate if the owner sees a good potential to receive the price listed.
 Ask about early booking discounts, especially for less popular locations, as you can sometimes get up to a 10% discount for booking by a certain date.

 Oceanfront homes are more expensive, so look for homes close to the beach, but not right on the water.
 If you are flexible about the location of the rental look for areas where there are lots of rental options and competition.